 We bought the highest rated hoverboards currently available and put them through a battery of tests (and battered them a little in the process!) to gauge which boards are best both overall and at specific tasks.
 The metrics that comprise this comprehensive evaluation are defined and discussed in detail below.
 To see which models ranked the highest, dive into our comprehensive hoverboard review.

-Inherently, these are fun products and based on our research of existing reviews, this is the primary reason many people will purchase one.
-While we admit that it is hard to quantify fun, we think our method of aggregating the individual scores of our panel of testers while they assessed overall fun and ride-ability is effective.
-The majority of this metric is based on the speed of the board and how it performed in our obstacle course test, but we also looked at the weight of each board, Bluetooth connectivity functions, available accessories, and the spread of color options that each board came in.
+Hoverboards are inherently fun products and based on our research of customer reviews, this is the primary reason people purchase them.
+While we admit that it is hard to quantify fun, we think our method of aggregating the individual scores of our professional testers while they assessed the maneuverable and speed is effective.
+While the majority of this metric is based on the speed of the board and how it performed in our obstacle course, we also looked at the weight of each board, Bluetooth connectivity functions, available accessories, and the stock color options.

 The most important test in this metric is the obstacle course.
 The obstacle was set-up on flat, smooth concrete, and required the rider to perform a series of maneuvers such as rapid back and forth direction changes, spins, slaloms, and cornering.
 We had a diverse panel of testers — tall and short, light and heavy, cautious and bold — ride the course, taking notes on what boards they liked and in what tasks each excelled.
 We also had each tester switch boards after each lap to ensure that their critiques were comparative and not anecdotal.

 Having completed the obstacle course, we moved on to speed trials.
 These trials were simply a run down a straight track to calculate each board's top speed.
 Each model was given three trials and the results were averaged.